Will my child be prepared academically in a play-based early childhood program?

 Do you offer financial aid?

 Whatcom Hills Waldorf School strives for an economically diverse school community and is committed to providing needs-based financial aid to qualifying families.
-Although we are not able to award any full scholarships at this time, most awards range between 10% to 40% off full tuition and are available for those with children enrolled in Kindergarten through Grade 8 who have submitted all required documents by the March deadline.
-Please visit here for more information.
+Although we are not able to award full scholarships at this time, most assistance ranges between 10% to 40% off full tuition and are available for those with children enrolled in Kindergarten through Grade 8 who have submitted all required documents by the March deadline.
+Please click here for more information.

-If you have a question you would like to ask us please email info@whws.org
+If you have a question, please email info@whws.org

 For additional resources